Measurement workflow and examples

 Now the yellow projection marker is right on the corner which is the target.
 Error in pixels should not exceed more than a few pixels.
 If that is the case we are ready to press ok.
 After pressing ok the position of the point in the dense cloud or on the DEM should adjust slightly.
 Repeat the process and place as many of these points as needed.
 Using snapping, the points can be easily connected by lines or polygons.
 Lines or polygons snapped to these accurate points will maintain accuracy and can be used to acquired more measurements.

 Line object is another layer used for measurements.
 In Pixpro line can have any amount of segments.
 Line object provides distance and angle measurements.
 As with points line measurements appear in the properties panel when the line in question is selected.

 Points - Number of points in the line.

 Ground truth checkmark - if checked, the line will stay in its current position even if the georeferencing of the whole project is changed.
-In other words lines' geographical coordinates will not change even if the whole project is georeferenced to a different geographical position.
-If this checkmark is not checked the line will always be tied to the 3D reconstruction and if the reconstruction is moved to a new geographical position by changing the georeferencing, the line will move along with the whole reconstruction and their geographical coordinates will change.
+In other words lines' geographic coordinates will not change even if the whole project is georeferenced to a different geographic position.
+If this checkmark is not checked the line will always be tied to the 3D reconstruction and if the reconstruction is moved to a new geographic position by changing the georeferencing, the line will move along with the whole reconstruction and their geographic coordinates will change.